 With new strains of ransomware popping up all the time, you should definitely be taking measures to protect your PC against known threats and zero-day attacks.
 Otherwise, you might find yourself faced with having to choose between paying a hefty ransom or losing your most important files.

-To protect your PC against a ransomware attack, you should have an antivirus installed, along with some kind of protection against ransomware specifically, which may or may not be built into your antivirus.
-In addition, you should have a comprehensive backup solution which includes cloud storage, because that may be the only way to guarantee your files will be recovered after an attack if the antivirus and ransomware protection fail.
+To protect against ransomware in 2018, you should have an antivirus installed, along with some kind of protection against ransomware specifically, which may or may not be built into your antivirus.
+In addition, you should have a comprehensive backup solution which includes cloud storage, because that may be the only way to guarantee your files will be recovered after a ransomware attack if the antivirus and ransomware protection fail.

 - Pros: active protection, plus local and cloud backups (5 GB free)